Skip to Main Content

 Be sure to purchase a copy of the NEW A Guide to Salamanders of Virginia, hot-off-the-press from DWR.
 You can also learn about salamanders and other amphibians at www.virginiaherpetologicalsociety.com.
 Additional information and selected resources are available in a previous DWR article, Vernal Pools for Salamanders.

-Later this year, the Virginia Department of Motor Vehicles will release a new “Wildlife Conservationist” license plate featuring an artist’s rendering of the official state salamander, the red salamander, on a background of blooming mountain laurel and moss.
+The Virginia Department of Motor Vehicles also offers the new “Wildlife Conservationist” license plate featuring an artist’s rendering of the official state salamander, the red salamander, on a background of blooming mountain laurel and moss.

 • April 16, 2020